Porthmeor Programme - Studio Based

 Timings and Breaks

-Each weekend will run 10am – 4.30pm on the first day, then Saturday and Sunday we start at 9.30am, taking a short lunch break on Sunday, aiming to finish at 3.30pm so everyone can get home that day.
+Each weekend will run 10am – 4.30pm on the first day, then 9.30am – 4pm on Saturday and Sunday

 How much contact time is there with the tutors?

-Every month there will be a weekend workshop, a small group follow on discussion and you will have a personal 1 to 1 tutorial.
+Every month there will be a 3 day workshop involving a guest artist and your lead tutor and you will have a personal 1 to 1 tutorial.

-We will also have an online platform for your group to discuss and share work on, offering peer support and encouragement.
-Your tutor will also interact between sessions here providing ongoing feedback and support.
+We also have a bespoke online platform for your group to discuss and share work on, offering peer support and encouragement.

 What happens when the programme ends?

 We have a number of offers for those who would like to touch base again and refresh.
-These include artist retreats ranging from five days to a weekend, the opportunity to hire one of our studio with a 1-1 crit as well as some online meet ups.
+These include artist retreats ranging from five days to a weekend.

 How is the programme structured?

-Each weekend runs over three days, 4-6 weeks apart, with a break over July and August.
+Each weekend runs over three days, 4-6 weeks apart, with a break over Summer.

 The lead tutor gets to know and your work in depth and you will have the benefit of a variety of guest artists who give you a different perspective on your work.